changizyv/hashem-changizy/README.md

-# Here are some simple computing projects with Python.
-These projects are related to the first official course that I have taken to learn Python.
-Calculation of time, calculation of area and perimeter of several shapes chosen by the user, formatting to mobile number, etc. are some of the projects that I share for you in this folder.
-I will gradually put other simple projects here.
-Copyright: You can use and share these projects for non-commercial purposes.
-Please do not use these codes to cheat in studying and be a little creative yourself.
+This repository contains a simple educational Python project designed to demonstrate basic mathematical calculations.
+The project, titled "Calculation of Area and Perimeter," allows users to compute the area and perimeter of various shapes (square, rectangle, circle, and triangle) using Python.
+It serves as a beginner-friendly exercise to understand mathematical operations and input/output handling in Python programming.

+This project is intended solely for educational purposes, helping learners grasp concepts like arithmetic operations, conditional statements, and error handling while working with geometric calculations.
+Feel free to use and share this code for non-commercial educational purposes.
+Please avoid using it to cheat in studies and encourage your own creativity in learning.

-### by: Hashem-Changizy
+##by: Hashem-Changizy